The Variants dialog

 Alternatively, you could right-click the sample's row, and select Set as Parent 1 from the context menu:

 The Coloring schema will automatically change to Reference genotype, and the preview display will update.
-In this mode, variants that are the same as the ones in the selected Parent 1 sample (in this case, B001) are be colored dark blue; variants that differ from Parent 1 are dark red; and the rest are gray:
+In this mode, variants that are the same as the ones in the selected Parent 1 sample (in this case, B001) are colored dark blue; variants that differ from Parent 1 are dark red; and the rest are gray:

 You can also select a second reference sample to serve as Parent 2; when you do, the coloring schema will be automatically set to Two parents.
 In this coloring schema, samples that are identical to Parent 1 are still colored blue; samples that are identical to Parent 2 are colored red; and the rest are gray.
-The value of the Distance column also changes, scoring the first parent as 0.0, the second parent as 1.0, and all the other samples somewhere in between.
+The value of the Similarity column also changes, scoring the first parent as 0.0, the second parent as 1.0, and all the other samples somewhere in between.
 The names of the two parent samples will be highlighted in blue and red respectively, for ease of identification:

 You can switch between different coloring schemas by clicking the appropriate radio button.
 To remove a sample as a parent, click the button next to its name: